antfu/nuxt-mcp/packages/nuxt-mcp/README.md

 Then the MCP server will be available at `http://localhost:3000/__mcp/sse`.

+- If you are using VSCode, create a `.vscode/mcp.json` file in your project root, this plugin will automatically update it for you.
-If you are using Cursor, create a `.cursor/mcp.json` file in your project root, this plugin will automatically update it for you.
+- If you are using Cursor, create a `.cursor/mcp.json` file in your project root, this plugin will automatically update it for you.

 ## Module Hooks

-For other modules to provide information to MCP, you can use the `mcp:setup` hook.
+For other modules to provide additional information to MCP, you can use the `mcp:setup` hook.

 ```ts
 // src/module.ts